-Gas Accessible parts of the system were visually inspected Gas Accessible parts of the system were visually inspected without removing fittings.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply.
-The meter is located within the kitchen.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, 71 37 cylinders and fittings without removing any insulation.
+Mains supply.
+The meter and the consumer unit are boxed within the vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Main supply.
-Pipework (where seen) was noted to be of copper and PVC.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The meter is located within a press cupboard to the rear bedroom.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Mains supply.
+Pipework (were seen) is of PVC or similar modern materials.
 There is a stainless steel bowl and drainer sink unit to the kitchen fittings.
-There is a white bathroom suite, comprising bath with overhead electric shower unit and curtain surround, wash hand basin and WC.
+There are white fittings to the shower room, comprising enclosure with mixer shower unit, wash hand basin and WC.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a gas fired central heating system, which also supplies hot water.
-A combi boiler is wall mounted within the kitchen.
+There is a gas fired central heating system, which also provides hot water.
+A combi boiler is wall mounted within a press cupboard to the rear bedroom.
 The boiler serves wall mounted radiators.
-The programmer for the system is integral with the boiler.
+The system is controlled by a smart thermostat, which is located within the hall.
 Drainage Drainage covers etc were not lifted.
-Dramage Neither drains nor drainage systems were tested.
-Drainage is to the mains sewer.
+Neither drains nor drainage systems were tested.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance compliance.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.